arangrhie/merfin/README.md

 ### Filter variant calls for polishing ###

 The input `.vcf` can be supplied with the `-vmer` option.
-The ouput will consist of only the variants that passed the Merfin screening.
+The ouput will include only the variants that passed the Merfin screening.

 Once the filtered `.vcf` is generated, the assembly can be polished with: